TheWizardsCode/DevLogger/README.md

 The entry tab is where you will spend most of your time.
 It consists of the following sections:

+### Posting

+Once you have a valid entry created your avialable posting options, for DevLog, Discord and Twitter will appear here.

 ### Log Entry

-This has the short and long text for your log entry.
+Here you can create a new blank entry and enter short and long text for your log entry.
+You can also use this section for editing entries already posted to your log.
+We'll come back to that later.

+The `Status` value is used to indicate that current status of this develog entry.
+You can use the status' for whatever purpose you desire, but here's how we use them:

+  * Idea - Usually quick notes capturing an idea that comes to you during development.
+These are not typically full rounded out, just a quick note and maybe a screenshot capturing the thought.
+  * ToDo - When an idea grows into something that seems to be fully formed we make it a ToDo item.
+ToDo items are things we intend to implement but have not scheduled yet.
+  * In Progress - This is what we are working on right now.
+  * Testing - We think this work is done but it needs thorough play testing.
+Typically these items will be shipped in beta builds for our early adopters offering feedback.
+  * Done - Done and released to the main game.
+  * Social - These are typically informational items used to inform our players about progress we made.
+We used to use DevLog entries for this but we started to use it more for planning and design notes and this we needed a separate DevLog item that only had the essential information and the pretty screenshots.

 Bear in mind that the short entry will be used when posting to Twitter.
 The long entry will be used in the Dev Log and on Discord posts.

 ### Meta Data